jimhigson/oboe.js/writing/main/2_Introduction.md

 Intro should:

-> What is the problem?
-How do I plan to solve it?
-What is the success
+-   What is the problem?
+-   How do I plan to solve it?
+-   What are the success criteria?
-> criteria?
-How will know if been successful?
-What is the motivation for
+-   How will know if been successful?
-> solving it?
+-   What is the motivation for solving it?

 Increasing the perception of speed: